Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Kirk Douglas

-The Norn spread is used to plot the crucial elements of past, present, and future, and to reveal the evolution of the situation through the arc of time.
+The Cross spread is used to plot the arc of your life and the forces acting on it.
+It is the most popular spread, giving a very complete view of the situation.
 Stone Runes are most commonly used for questions about the natural world and things beyond human control.

-The middle rune represents a deciding element of the present.
+The bottom Rune represents a force that works against you.
 Tyr is the symbol of the warrior.
 This rune most represents masculine force and potency, and frequently victory in battle.
 Beware though, for this rune represents directly the Norse god whose name it bears - Tyr stands out in legend for having sacrificed his hand that he might bind Fenrir, a monstrous wolf that threatens to swallow the world.
 As such, this rune is known to portend a great victory that can be bought with a terrible sacrifice.
 Tyr is also the god of law, frequently placed in such position above Odin.
 In this aspect, protection of justice may be had by this rune.